 In his work Daniel exploits speculative and science fiction in search of a radical ‘outside’ to the human(ities), including extensive research on the intersection between digital materiality, the arts, and posthumanism.
 In his artistic practice Daniel devises and creates collaborative platforms that promote open and critical discourse on the topics of media theory and posthumanism.

-In March 2015 artist & activist Morehshin Allahyari and Daniel Rourke released The 3D Additivist Manifesto: a call to push technologies beyond their breaking point, into the realm of the provocative and the weird.
+In March 2015 artist & activist Morehshin Allahyari and I released The 3D Additivist Manifesto: a call to push technologies beyond their breaking point, into the realm of the provocative and the weird.
 The project was the 2016 recipient of the prestigious Vilém Flusser Residency for Artistic Research, Berlin.
 The resulting 3D Additivist Cookbook – composed of the work of over 100 artists, designers and theorists – was published as a free 3DPDF on December 2nd 2016.
+The 3D Additivist Manifesto and Cookbook have since become seminal critical resources in the teaching of 3D fabrication, speculative design, and digital cultures in fablabs, universities, and art institutions around the world.

 Writing and Art Practice

-The /stream section of this website archives what Daniel reads, writes, watches, thinks, researches, and does as part of an ongoing experiment with aggregation and abundance.
+The /stream section of this website archives what I read, write, watch, think, research, and do as part of an ongoing experiment with aggregation and abundance.
 You can think of it as an interactive notebook and (extended) portfolio, designed for making connections and going astray.
 Click.
 All.
 The.
 Things.